 A balancing act

 In astronomy, the masses and motions of different celestial bodies affect one another.
 These connections allow scientists to use the measurements they know to solve for the ones they don’t—sometimes revealing hidden objects manipulating the trajectories of their neighbors.
+I like this example very much.
+I suggest adding explicitly that Neptune was recognized as another planet this way – it was predicted based on the trajectories of other celestial bodies, in particular the planet Uranus, and Newton’s theory of gravitation, and then confirmed by direct observation.

 Fundamental particles participate in a similar balancing act, the rules of which are outlined by the Standard Model, the best description scientists have of the subatomic world.
 The better scientists understand one particle, the better they can estimate the properties of others.